"Tell me and I'll forget, show me and I may remember, involve me and I learn," Benjamin Franklin

-Sherrlyn Borkgren will be leading the photography trip.
-Come with us for an exciting adventure through the Mayan highlands.
+Come with us for an exciting adventure through exciting Cuba or the Guatemalan Mayan highlands.

-SHERRLYN is a storyteller, a writer and investigator.
 She relies on her family of friends and her faith for inspiration.
 Sherrlyn has reported from Iraq for magazines and news.
 She covered the story of rape in the Democratic Republic of the Congo for CNN.
 She investigated stories in Guatemala on Mayan reconciliation and healing of the ethnic cleansing of the country.
-Nobel Peace Prize Mayan recipient Rigoberta Menchu invited Sherrlyn to her private wedding and the burial of her firstborn.
+Nobel Peace Prize Mayan recipient Rigoberta Menchú invited Sherrlyn to her private wedding and the burial of her firstborn.

-She was honored with an Meritorious Service Award by the 1st Cavalry for her work in Iraq.
-The U.S First Cavalry Engineers in an unprecedented act honored Sherrlyn with three challenge coins for bravery and Courage during her coverage of the Iraq war.
+She was honored with a Meritorious Service Award by the 1st Cavalry for her work in Iraq.
+The U.S First Cavalry Engineers in an unprecedented act honored Sherrlyn with three challenge coins for bravery and courage during her coverage of the Iraq war.
 (Her dog is named Courage).

 Her educational background includes a Master's degree from Ohio University in Visual Communications and a B.A. in Cultural Anthropology/Fine arts from the University of Oregon.
-She has worked with Newsweek, NBC, CNN, Associated Press, Agence France Presse, World Magazine, Financial Times, USA Today, and Save the Children amongst a hundred more.
+She has worked with Newsweek, NBC, CNN, the United Nations, Associated Press, Agence France Presse, World Magazine, Dallas Morning News, NY Newsday, Outside, Financial Times, USA Today, and Save the Children amongst a hundred more.

-Her love of Guatemala dates from the ten years she spent as an international correspondent.
+Her love of Guatemala dates from the ten years she spent as an international correspondent for Agence France Presse.
 For two years she worked on staff for the largest Guatemalan newspaper, Prensa Libre.